cloud-native-toolkit/image-cli-tools/README.md

 - To run the `icclient` container:

     ```bash
-    docker run -itd --name icclient garagecatalyst/ibm-garage-cli-tools
+    docker run -itd --name icclient ibmgaragecloud/cli-tools
     ```

     This  assumes the image's default name, `ibm-garage-cli-tools`.

-Once the client is running in the backgroud, use it by opening a shell in it.
+Once the client is running in the backgroud, use it by opening a shell into it.

 - To use the `icclient` container, exec shell into it: